Cloud Migration Challenges: 10 Pitfalls That Derail Canadian Businesses

 6. Insufficient Network Bandwidth

-How to avoid it: Assess your current network capacity and the volume of data migrating.
+How to avoid it: Assess your current network capacity and the volume of data you’re migrating.
 For large datasets (multi-terabyte range), use cloud provider data transfer services like AWS DataSync or Azure Data Box, which physically ship hardware to your site so you don’t move data over the internet.
 For ongoing operations, establish dedicated connectivity using AWS Direct Connect, Azure ExpressRoute, or Google Cloud Interconnect.
-These provide consistent, low-latency, predictable performance superior to internet-based connections.
+These provide consistent, low-latency, predictable performance that’s superior to internet-based connections.
 Before migration, run network tests to identify bottlenecks.
 Prioritize critical workloads during cutover so they move first.
 Stagger non-critical migrations over multiple days or weeks to avoid congesting the network.

 7. Vendor Lock-in and Loss of Flexibility